Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Sensitivity of SND@LHC

 \section{Sensitivity of SND@LHC}

 The sensitivity of SND@LHC in the detection of scalar dark matter has already been investigated in \cite{Boyarsky:2021moj}.
 It also discusses the sensitivity of the detector in probing decays of dark scalars, dark photons and heavy neutral leptons.
-We have aimed at calculating the limits on the detection of our current model containing a potential dark matter via scattering on electrons at the target assuming unit efficiency of detection.
-An efficient way to impose a limit on the coupling comes from studying the invisible decay widths of mesons.
+We compute projected limits on the detection of our current model containing a potential dark matter via scattering on electrons at the target assuming near-unit detection efficiency, motivated by the strong electromagnetic shower reconstruction ability.
+An efficient way to impose a limit on the coupling comes from studying the invisible decay widths of mesons which can be found in \cite{PDG2024}.
 The condition that our model has to produce $\chi\bar{\chi}$ pairs within the allowed invisible decay widths of each meson, allows us to put an upper bound on the allowed couplings as illustrated in Fig.\eqref{Mes_inv}.
 We consider decays of mesons for which we have an experimental record of their invisible branching ratios.
 The bounds placed by $\Upsilon(1S)$ are by far the most stringent.
 Future improvements in the experimental measurements of invisible branching ratios will affect our limits.